Home » 9 easy day trips from Venice by train you can’t miss

 Bologna, the ultimate foodie escape

-How about treating yourself to a full day of food and wine experiences in Italy’s culinary capital?
+Since we are talking about Emilia Romagna, how about treating yourself to a full day of food and wine experiences in Italy’s culinary capital?

 How to get from Venice to Bologna by train: it takes about 1 hour and 40 minutes with Trenitalia (Frecciarossa or Regionale Veloce trains) and Italo.

-Tip: every October, Bologna hosts the Tortellino Festival, an excellent opportunity to sample all the different varieties of the town’s famous food.
+Val’s tip: every October, Bologna hosts the Tortellino Festival, an excellent opportunity to sample all the different varieties of the town’s famous food.

 An art tour of Florence

-I know there are lots of you interested in day trips from Venice to Florence, so here’s an idea.
+I know many of you are interested in day trips from Venice to Florence, so here’s an idea.

 How to get from Venice to Florence by train: it takes 2 hours and 15 minutes on the Trenitalia Frecciarossa or Italo trains, so better leave Venice at dawn to make the most of your day trip